IgniteUI/indigo-design-docfx/en/known-issues.md

 As you may have already seen in the other topics detaching or ungrouping symbols usually results in the loss of capability for code generation.
 However, a few components like the List and the Grid are basically repeaters of items and cells and come in a more generic form that is supposed to be detached to allow you to create the number of items, rows and columns that you would need.
 As we enhance individual items with functionality in the upcoming versions of the libraries, such updates should propagate easily, however enhancements made to the collection of items i.e. `List/One-line Item List` or `Grid/Comfortable`, for example, will not propagate to the detached instances of these components.

-While `Detach from Symbol` is something you may eventually resort to in Sketch, with Adobe XD remember that you can even add/remove layers in instances of a symbol.
+While `Detach from Symbol` is something you may eventually resort to in Figma and Sketch, with Adobe XD remember that you can even add/remove layers in instances of a symbol.
 This is especially useful when content is templatable e.g. in a list item you may want to add a Chip, which is not there in any of the template options.
-And in Figma detaching is less needed and its possible to modify the inner content.

 > [!Note]
 > When detaching component, that component won't receive updates, if the UI Kit is updated or when a library is swapped.